hs950559/coryrylan.com/_posts/2016-10-20-angular-http-multiple-requests-with-rxjs-and-merge-map.md

 ## MergeMap Operator

 ** Use the POKEMON API for example **
-In our next example we will have the following use case: We need to retreive user notes from a REST API.
-To do this we have only the user ID so we must
+In our next example we will have the following use case: We need to retreive a pokemon from the <a href="https://pokeapi.co/">PokeAPI</a>.
+To start we have the id of the desired pokemon we want to request.

-When we get the user back we then need to fetch that users notes from the same API but a different REST endpoint.
+When we get the pokemon back we then need to fetch that pokemons anilities from the same API but a different REST endpoint.
 This example is sequntial.
-Do one request then the next.
+Make one request then the next.

 <pre class="language-javascript">
 <code>
 {% raw %}
 import { Component } from '@angular/core';
 import { Http } from '@angular/http';
-import 'rxjs/add/operator/mergeMap';
 import 'rxjs/add/operator/map';

 @Component({